Last Updated on August 8, 2023

-We began our tour with an introduction to the mulberry plant which is pretty much the only thing a silkworm eats as it prepares for metamorphosis.
-We were given the chance to walk up to a large pen of silkworms and mulberry leaves.
+We began our tour with an introduction to the mulberry plant which is basically the only thing a silkworm eats as it prepares for metamorphosis.
+We were given the chance to walk up to a large pen full of silkworms and mulberry leaves.
 Our tour guide told us we could touch, feel, and hold the silkworms if we’d like.
-At first, I was hesitant but I did end up picking one up.
-They were all very clingy.
+At first, I was hesitant but I did try picking up a few.
+They were so clingy!

-The farmers feed the silkworms the mulberry leaves until each worm is nice and chunky.
-They are then placed on large sticks that provide them with space to build their own silk cocoon.
+The farmers continuously feed the silkworms mulberry leaves until each worm is nice and chunky.
+Then they are placed on long sticks that provide them with plenty of space to build a silk cocoon.
 Each silkworm’s cocoon is made up of one extremely long thread of continuous silk.
 In some cases, two silkworms may intertwine their cocoons.
 When this happens, the silk is used for stuffing comforters and pillowcases since untangling the two threads would be nearly impossible.

-Our tour guide said that silk was first discovered when an empress was sitting under a mulberry tree with a cup of tea and a silkworm cocoon fell into her cup.
+Our tour guide explained to us that silk was first discovered when an empress was sitting under a mulberry tree with a cup of tea and a silkworm cocoon fell into her cup.
 One of her servants reached into the cup to fish out the cocoon but ended up pulling out a long thread for several minutes.
+It was never-ending!
 They say this is how silk was discovered!

 The process of how silk is made is complex but it has been made a bit easier with modern technology.
-Cocoons are heated in order to kill the silkworm inside.
-If the worm was not killed, it might try to escape from its cocoon and ruin the silk thread in the process.
+Cocoons must be heated in order to kill the silkworm inside.
+If the worm were not killed this way, they might try escaping from their cocoons, ruining the silk thread in the process.